-When we memorize Scripture with those in our community, we take preventative measures to ensure that sin does not have dominion over us.
-Memorizing Scripture does not keep us from experiencing temptation, but through the help of the Spirit it gives us power over it.
+When we memorize Scripture with those in our community, we take preventative measures to defeat sin.
+Memorizing Scripture does not keep us from experiencing temptation, but the Spirit it gives us power over it.

-When we look at Matthew 14:1–11, we get a glimpse of how Jesus fought temptation when he was on earth—by reciting Scripture.
+When we look at Matthew 14:1–11, we get a glimpse of how Jesus fought temptation by reciting Scripture.
 Three times Satan tempts Jesus, and what does Jesus do?
 He says, “For it is written…” This is incredibly important.
 Scripture memory is not simply an intellectual exercise, but a weapon in a supernatural battle.

 “Therefore encourage one another and build one another up, just as you are doing.”
 (1 Thessalonians 5:11)

-When we memorize Scripture in community, we are inspired to encourage others.
+When we memorize Scripture in community, we inspire and encourage others.
 In this passage above, we have to ask ourselves, Why is Paul calling the believers in Thessalonica to encourage one another?
 In verses 9–10, we read, “For God has not destined us for wrath, but to obtain salvation through our Lord Jesus Christ, who died for us so that whether we are awake or asleep we might live with him.”

-The source of our encouragement is the grace of God displayed through the death of Jesus Christ on our behalf.
-By memorizing the Word of God with others, we are provided with an outlet to provide mutual encouragement to one another.
+The grace of God and the death of Jesus Christ on our behalf displays the source of our encouragement.
+By memorizing the Word of God with others, we are provided with mutual encouragement to one another.

 “Now may the God of peace himself sanctify you completely, and may your whole spirit and soul and body be kept blameless at the coming of our Lord Jesus Christ.”
 (1 Thessalonians 5:23)